ulfalizer/Kconfiglib/README.rst

   script currently runs in about 1.3 seconds on the Linux kernel on a Core i7 2600K (with a warm file cache), including the ``make`` overhead from ``make scriptconfig``.
-Note that the Linux kernel Kconfigs are absolutely massive (over 14k symbols for x86) compared to most projects.
+Note that the Linux kernel Kconfigs are absolutely massive (over 14k symbols for x86) compared to most projects, and also have overhead from running shell commands via the Kconfig preprocessor.

   Kconfiglib is especially speedy in cases where multiple ``.config`` files need to be processed, because the ``Kconfig`` files will only need to be parsed